stepansnigirev/hardware-lightning-rfc/README.md

 If HSM is not aware of the channel being closed unilaterely by the other party it can be fooled and lose money providing a route between two nodes with one of the channels closed.

 To prevent this HSM should check this either with another remote watchtower or by checking all blocks.
 We can require from the host to provide block headers with txids and run it through the filter to determine whether this block contains unilateral closing transactions.

+## Blockchain data

+Many lightning transactions (HTLC, commitment) have timelocks.
+This means that HSM should track the blockchain height and time somehow.
+The easiest way is to include real-time-clock to the hardware design and require the host to send all the block headers to the HSM.
+If the host delays the blocks it can be determined by comparing the timestamps in the blocks with the value of RTC on the HSM.
+It should not differ from current time by more than 2 hours.

+HSM can check the blocks for old states, funding and unilateral closing transactions to make sure that HSM is aware of current channel states.
+It doesn't need a full block for that - index of txids included in the block would be enough.

 ## Appendix A. Sideffects from keeping the `node_key` on the host